applicationdesignframework/applicationdesignframework.github.io/README.md

 5. **Create one or more repositories and a single pipeline per application (Engineering)** to reduce blast radius and increase delivery performance.

-6. **Organize resources configuration and business logic code by application component (Engineering)** to align architecture with code.
+6. **Organize resources configuration and business logic code by application components (Engineering)** to align architecture with code.

 ## Examples
 * [High-level application design from use case to code](examples/application-design/README.md)